tcosolutions/betterscan/README.md

 Above are the biggest differences.

 - Betterscan is open Source, SonarQube also offers an open-source version, but it is missing features (For example, 12 of the supported languages are not available in the open-source offering, and more powerful dataflow features are only available in the paid versions)
-- Betterscan supports scanning only changed files (differential analysis), SonarQube does not
+- Betterscan supports scanning only changed files (differential analysis), SonarQube does not.
+You can store state in Database (PostgreSQL, MySQL/MariaDB, Oracle, Microsoft SQL Server) or in you Git repo.
+- Outputs in CLI, HTML, SARIF, JSON.
+This works nicely with GitHub Codescanning, GitLab Security and Compliance and Azure DevOps Server
 - Betterscan uses many tools adding up to 2,300+ checks which also semgrep as one of the tools (without semgrep community rules, only Betterscan's custom rules)